hed-hog/development/lib/libs/admin/README.md

 #### `updateUsers(roleId: number, { ids }: UpdateIdsDTO)`

-- **Description**: Updates the users associated with a specific role by deleting existing associations and creating new ones.
+- **Description**: Updates the user associated with a specific role by deleting existing associations and creating new ones.
 - **Parameters**:
   - `roleId (number)`: The ID of the role to update.
   - `data`: An object containing an array of user IDs to associate with the role.